Surfers ‘paddle out,’ circle up in memory of George Floyd

 The occasion was a paddle out, a Hawaiian tradition to celebrate a life and mourn its passing, organized by Black Girls Surf to share the pain they are feeling with devotees of a sport that has not always welcomed them.

-“This speaks so much more to people because if you think about black girls surfing in the ocean, people are like, ”Ha, ha, you don’t surf,’ ” Sayuri Blondt said.
+“This speaks so much more to people because if you think about black girls surfing in the ocean, people are like, ‘Ha, ha, you don’t surf,’” Sayuri Blondt said.
 “But when you see everyone coming out to support us, it sends a message in a very unusual way and catches people’s attention.”

 More than 200 surfers of all ages and races paddled through a set of crashing waves under cloudy skies to form a massive circle near the Santa Monica Pier, where they chanted Floyd’s name nine times to mark the nearly nine minutes prosecutors say his neck was pinned to the ground under the knee of a white Minneapolis police officer.

-Panpan Wang, who had “Black Lives Matter” written in marker on his back and Floyd and Taylor’s names across his chest, said it emotional floating in the water while thinking of how they died.
+Panpan Wang, who had “Black Lives Matter” written in marker on his back and Floyd and Taylor’s names across his chest, said he became emotional floating in the water while thinking of how they died.

 “I was very aware of my body, feeling cold and trying to remember everybody and what their bodies went through,” Wang said.
 “I just wanted to feel.
 I’m trying to lean into the pain and suffering and not shy away from it.”